Bonnet2B1/so_long/readme.md

 - exit = E
 - ennemy = Z (bonus)

-Then, you can save the map.ber file and play the game with the new map by [following the instructions](#how-to-play-so_long).
+Then, you can save the map.ber file and play the game with the new map by the instruction in "[How to play so_long](#how-to-play-so_long)" section.